Image

 A Master Protocol (AMAZ): A Study of Mirikizumab (LY3074828) in Pediatric Participants With Ulcerative Colitis or Crohn's Disease (SHINE-ON)

-Study on Mirikizumab for kids with Ulcerative Colitis or Crohn's Disease.
+Join our study on Mirikizumab for kids with Ulcerative Colitis or Crohn's.

 Recruiting